 We are preferred providers for Blue Cross Blue Shield and accept all of their private plans including:

-As a courtesy we also process for “out-of-network” claims from Cigna and United Healthcare and others.
+As a courtesy, we also process “out-of-network” claims from Cigna and United Healthcare, and others.
 Call for more info.

 Kidmunicate Pediatric Speech Pathology clinic has been helping kids become more confident communicators since 2013.

 Pamela Drennen MS – CCC-SLP Clinical Director

 Kidmunicate is led by Pamela Drennen MS CCC-SLP, Director of Clinical Services.
 Pam has been an SLP for over 25+ years.
 You can learn more about Pam and our staff here.

 Kidmunicate Wayne PA is staffed with certified and licensed speech-language pathologists (SLPs) who are supplied with state-of-the-art diagnostic and therapy materials.
 We employ a family-focused approach to ensure that the techniques and plans covered in each pediatric speech therapy carry over into the home to increase the chances for success.

 We believe in matching one speech-language therapist to one child, so that SLP can build a trusting relationship with the child and the parents.
 This is an approach that has led to outstanding outcomes for children and has won us a lot of praise from clients.